FAQ: Travel Contracts

-You are eligible if your temporary assignment through CMS requires you to be away from your “tax home” – your tax home is defined as the entire city or general area where your main work is located.
-This would also typically be the area of your permanent residency. *Please note you can take any assignment at the local rate if you prefer.
+You are eligible for compensation if your temporary assignment through CMS requires you to live away from your “tax home” – your tax home is defined as the entire city or general area where your main work is located, typically the area of your permanent residency.
+Note that the IRS does not recognize the “50 mile rule.”

 How long am I eligible?